Jamie Redfern

-Jamie Redfern (born 9 April 1957) is an English-born Australian television presenter and personality and pop singer.
+Jamie Redfern (born 9 April 1957) is an Australian television presenter and personality and pop singer.
 Redfern was an original cast member of children's variety show, Young Talent Time from April 1971 to early 1972, before leaving the show to tour in the US with Liberace.
 According to Australian musicologist, Ian McFarlane, he "possessed a booming, mature voice which belied his tender age... [he] scored four Top 40 hit singles and sold more than $1.3 million worth of records."
 His equal highest-charting singles were the double-A sided covers of "Rainbow on the River"/"We'll Meet Again" (November 1972), and "Venus" (August 1973), which each peaked at No. 8 on the Go-Set national charts.

 Biography

 Jamie Redfern was born on 9 April 1957 in Liverpool to Sam and Mary Redfern; he has five siblings.
 The family emigrated to Australia and settled in Melbourne.
 He took singing lessons with United States-born theatre actor and singer, Evie Hayes.
 He made his TV debut in 1964 on Brian and the Juniors, a children's variety-talent series, hosted by Brian Naylor on HSV-7 and remained with the show until 1970.
 In 1968 he appeared alongside Happy Hammond in an early colour television demonstration for the same channel.
 Redfern also guested on Happening '70 (1970) and Happening '71 (1971), which were co-produced by former pop star, Johnny Young, and his associate, Kevin Lewis.

 In April 1971 Redfern became an original cast member of the Australian children's variety show, Young Talent Time, hosted by Young and co-produced by Lewis and Young.
 Hayes was a long-term judge on the program.
-He was appointed to the Young Talent team without an audition, Young recalled "He came in, he was only 13, 14 or something, and … what a voice.
-He'd could just stand there and sing a song without any accompaniment.
+He was appointed to the Young Talent team without an audition.
+Young recalled "He came in, he was only 13, 14 or something, and … what a voice.
+He could just stand there and sing a song without any accompaniment.
 You know, the true boy soprano with a really, really big powerful voice."
 His father, Sam, was his road manager and his brother, Derek, was a latter day Young Talent team member.

 Young arranged to have Redfern signed with Festival Records, which issued his debut single in 1971.
 It was a cover version of "The Little White Cloud", which peaked in the Go-Set National Top 60.
 It was recorded as part of his debut album, When You Wish upon a Star (1971), at T.C.S.
 Studios, Melbourne, with Young as record producer.
 The album peaked at No. 16 on the Go-Set Top 20.
 At the TV Week King of Pop Awards for 1971, he won the Outstanding Newcomer category, which was presented by visiting US entertainer, Liberace.
 His second single, "When You Wish upon a Star" (1971) reached the Go-Set Top 40 in February of the following year.
 At the end of 1971, Redfern was named "Most Outstanding Newcomer" in the TV Week King of Pop Ceremony.